 How to Give and Receive Help

 We can all do our part to support veterans, Wright says.
 If you’re a business owner, make it known that you want to hire veterans.
-Create opportunities for employment and post signs that “we hire veterans.”
+Create opportunities for employment and post signs that says, “we hire veterans.”

 In 2013, Independence Blue Cross (Independence) employees launched IVets, an associate resource group for veterans.
 IVets has helped the company recruit and retain veterans, while offering current veteran associates a forum for networking, camaraderie, and service.
 Associate resource groups are part of Independence’s commitment to having its workforce and policies reflect the diverse character of the communities it serves.
 They also provide opportunities for growth and for building a culture of inclusion.